-I hope you enjoy what I share, and that you find the information I have collected useful.
-Good luck in your pottery and do drop me a line if you would like to get in touch.
-Or if you have any questions or comments, you can contact me here.
+Good luck and do drop me a line if you would like to get in touch.
+If you have any questions or comments, you can contact me here.